shseah601/wsl2-development-guide/flutter-installation.md

 source $HOME/.bashrc
 ```

-Verify Flutter installed, you might get a welcome message from Flutter when you execute the `flutter` command for the first time.
+Verify Flutter installed, we might get a welcome message from Flutter when we execute the `flutter` command for the first time.

 ```
 flutter --version